mpip/pfft/doc/install.rst

 Install of the latest official FFTW release
 -------------------------------------------

-PFFT depends on Release  of the FFTW library .
+PFFT depends on Release 3.3.3 of the FFTW library .
 For the sake of completeness, we show the command line based install procedure in the following.
-However, note that we provide install scripts on that simplify the install a lot.
+However, note that we provide install scripts on `{www.tu-chemnitz.de/~mpip}/software.php <{www.tu-chemnitz.de/~mpip}/software.php>`__that simplify the install a lot.
 We highly recommend to use these install scripts, since they additionally apply several performance patches and bugfixes that have been submitted to the FFTW developers but are not yet